jbasoft/jbasoft/README.md

-- 👋 Hi, I’m @jbasoft
+- 👋 Hi, I’m Javad Bahman Abadi From Iran, Tehran.
+- I started programming in high school in 2003.
+I worked with vb5 after that csharp and now I'm working with .NET Core.
+I have experience managing software teams of 5-14 people.
+I started SEO in 2011.
+- I have worked in these fields: office automation, tourism, news services, social networks, technical inspection, and risk analysis of assets in the field of oil and gas and most insurance fields.
-- 👀 I’m interested in C# , Asp.net , Sql , .net Core , .net 5, Angular 2+, Cryptocurrency, blockchain, trading crypto , video games ,  SEO , ...
+- 👀 My interests are blockchain, IOT, AI, and learning about the latest technologies.I started programming in high school in 2003.
+I worked with vb5 after that csharp and now I'm working with .NET Core.
+I have experience managing software teams of 5-14 people.
+I started SEO in 2011.
+I have worked in these fields: office automation, tourism, news services, social networks, technical inspection, and risk analysis of assets in the field of oil and gas and most insurance fields.
+My interests are blockchain, IOT, AI, and learning about the latest technologies.
+I’m interested in C# , Asp.net , Sql , .net Core , .net 5, Angular 2+, Cryptocurrency, blockchain, trading crypto , video games ,  SEO , ...
-- 📫 jbasoft1@gmail.com - www.karizmatec.ir
+- 📫 Bahmanabadi1988@gmail.com - www.karizmatec.ir